omega8cc/boa/docs/MIGRATE-XMASS.md

    starts. second.sh mirrors it to a reboot-proof twin (`/root/.standby.init.pid`), so a target reboot inside the window cannot license promotion; both clear once the replica runs, or when the marker goes, and both age out under a dead init.
+Outside that window a leftover marker self-removes only on a box whose database the cutover already unlocked (step 11.5); a standby that merely lost its replica config while still read-only keeps the marker and is logged once — a lost replica, not a promotion — and `xmass status` on the source names the recovery.
 5b. **Purges unfinished `delete` tasks** from every eligible account's hostmaster queue before the databases travel: the whole panel DB replicates, cutover runs the task queue with force on the target, and a